bufbuild/protobuf-es/MANUAL.md

 But `enum`s also have some nice properties that union types don't provide.
 For example, the numeric values can actually be meaningful (`enum {ONE=1, TWO=2}` for a silly example), and they can be used for bitwise flags.

-TypeScript `enum`s also have a property that's important for backwards compatibility in Protobuf.
-Like enumerations in C# and C++, you can actually assign values other than the declared ones to an enum.
+[Until 5.0][ts-5.0-enum-overhaul], TypeScript `enum`s also had a property that's important for backwards compatibility in Protobuf.
+Like enumerations in C# and C++, you could actually assign values other than the declared ones to an enum.
 For example, consider the following Protobuf file:

 ```proto